antmicro/kenning/docs/source/kenning-api.md

 ### Model processing

-The orange blocks and arrows in {figure:numref}`class-flow` represent a model's life cycle:
+The orange blocks and arrows in {numref}`class-flow` represent a model's life cycle:

 * the model is designed, trained, evaluated and improved - the training is implemented in the [](modelwrapper-api).
   ```{note}